juanm4/hexagonal-architecture-frontend/README.md

 The purpose of this pattern is to divide our application in different layers, allowing it to evolve in an isolated way and making each entity responsible for a single functionality.

 <a name="why"></a>
-## Why is this architecture called hexagonal?
+## Why is this architecture called hexagonal? :thinking:

 The idea of representing this architecture with a hexagon is due to the ease of associating the theoretical concept with the visual concept.
 Inside this hexagon is where our base code is located.
 This part is called **domain**.